Recitey is now in early access.Download the beta

 Never.
 Free tier is fully offline.
 Pro sends only the rough text to the rewrite engine, never audio.
 The widget shows a "Network: 0 KB sent" indicator while you record so you can verify.

-Coming.
-Recitey is Windows-first because that's where we and our early-access writers spend the day. macOS is in early build, Linux is on the roadmap.
-Tell us your platform at hello@recitey.com.
+Recitey is available on Windows and macOS (Apple Silicon).
+Linux is on the roadmap.
+Tell us your platform at hello@recitey.com and we'll email you the day it ships.

 Yes, on Pro.
 Define your voice once: banned phrases, preferred contractions, custom dictionary, common acronyms.
 Recitey follows them on every dictation, no matter the mode.